Lemoncode/master-frontend-lemoncode/03-bundling/01-webpack/20-husky/README.md

 ## Steps

-Husky required by default to have .git and package.json in the same folder.
+Husky require by default to have .git and package.json in the same folder.
 If that is not your case you can configure following this [link](https://typicode.github.io/husky/#/?id=custom-directory).

 - Init your git repository